ShaunHardin/todo/README.md

-# todo
+# Todo
-Generic todo app as an excuse to use Redux and maybe Elixir
+Basic todo app built as an excuse to use Redux and to try out Phoenix